kib2/Prism/README.md

 You can jump to [Prism Pastebin](http://prism-pastebin.heroku.com/) to give you an idea about it.

+I also use Prism on a little [blog](http://prism-kib2.heroku.com/).

 ## Usage

 First, you'll need an HtmlFormatter instance.